buildkite/docs/pages/packages/terraform.md

     where `registry-read-token` is your [API access token](https://buildkite.com/user/api-access-tokens) or [registry token](/docs/packages/manage-registries#update-a-registry-configure-registry-tokens) used to download modules from your Terraform registry.
 Ensure this access token has the **Read Packages** REST API scope, which allows this token to download modules and packages from any registry your user account has access to within your Buildkite organization.

-    **Note:** This step only needs to be conducted once for the life of your Terraform registry.
+    **Note:** This step only needs to be performed once for the life of your Terraform registry.

 1. Copy the lower section of the code snippet, and paste it into your Terraform file.
 This code snippet is based on the format: